Dog Vaccinations & Health Details

 Topical: Advantix II, Advantage II, Revolution, Frontlineplus, FiproGuard, FiproGuard MAX, PetArmor, PetArmor Plus

-We are able to board puppies only after their 16-week vaccination booster.
+We are able to board puppies only after their third set of vaccinations or 16-week vaccination booster, at least 2 weeks before arriving.
 Please be aware that your puppy may still be susceptible to illness and we cannot guarantee immune protection until one week after the final boosters (between 4 and 5 months of age).

 Medication can be given with food in a pill or liquid format.
 We are only able to give subcutaneous injections.
 Please provide clear instructions and prepare the pills for each use (break pills in half if necessary).
 We keep a daily record of medication administered.